Gtexchus/Etterna-graph-tab/README.md

    * line 237: add the following line to the end of the "Container" ActorFrame (don't forget the comma on the end of the previous line):

        `actorLoader(SCUFF.graphstabindex, "generalPages/graphs.lua")`

+## Midgrades

+Every graph respects the midgrade preference.

+**It is strongly advised to enable the midgrade preference when viewing graphs**, as they were designed to be viewed with midgrades on. ***This will still work even if you have set all of your scores with midgrades off.***

+The midgrade preference is purely visual, and won't affect your save file.

+**If you wish to view a certain graph without midgrades, but still wish to view other graphs with midgrades:**
+1. Enable the midgrade preference
+2. Navigate to the graph file, found in `generalPages/graphs`
+3. Locate the line that says `local useMidGrades = PREFSMAN:GetPreference("UseMidGrades")`
+4. Underneath this, add `useMidGrades = false`

+This will only work if you want to set the graph to not use midgrades.
+Setting `useMidGrades = true` and disabling the preference will break the graph.

 ## Intensive graphs